 William joined Watsi on October 17th, 2019.
-One year ago, William joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-William's most recent donation supported Tola, a 34-year-old from Cambodia, to fund fracture repair surgery so he can return to work.
+Two years ago, William joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+William's most recent donation supported Jonathan, a caring and courageous fire officer from Philippines, to fund surgery to treat hemorrhoids.

 William has funded healthcare for 41 patients in 9 countries.